Eudald1601/ARQSOFT/README.md

 ACTORS:
    - Players: persons that play the game.

-BASIC FLOW:
+PRECONDITIONS:
+   - Conditions that are met befare starting the use case they must not be tested in the use case BASIC FLOW:
 1. System gives turn to the right player
 2. Player plays the turn